ROCm/rocBLAS/docs/Programmers_Guide.rst

 For the library to use a non-default device within a host thread, the device must be set using hipSetDevice() before creating the handle.

 The device in the host thread should not be changed between hipStreamCreate and hipStreamDestroy.
-If the device in the host thread is changed between creating and destroying, then the stream the behavior is undefined.
+If the device in the host thread is changed between creating and destroying the stream, then the behavior is undefined.

 If the user created a non-default stream, it is the user's responsibility to synchronize the non-default stream before destroying it: